fmerg/pymerkle/README.md

 ### Defense against second-preimage attack

-Defense against second-preimage attack is by default activated.
-Roughly speaking, it consists in the following security measures:
+Defense against second-preimage attack consists in the following security measures:

 - Before calculating the hash of a leaf, prepend the corresponding record with the null hexadecimal `0x00`